There are probably only a handful of organizations on the planet that don't have at least one instance of Microsoft Office on their network.

 Because people usually work on Word documents asynchronously — that is, they save them locally and forward them via email — the review and approval process can create bottlenecks.

 Sending a document for feedback one stakeholder at a time significantly lengthens the process.

 But the alternative — sending a document out to all stakeholders simultaneously — means receiving back several copies of the same document with different track changes you then have to collate.

 Again, this significantly lengthens the process and makes it more tedious and laborious, which increases the likelihood of critical mistakes.

 Meanwhile, your firm has outdated policies that could be putting you at risk.
-Which version is the right one?

 If Word, Excel, and SharePoint aren't designed for automation and collaboration, what's worse is that all the hard work can be undone through versioning issues.